yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

 ### Memory management and pointer wrangling

-The main challenge of building a LMDB wrapper is to find a way to put transaction data into and get retrieved data out of LMDB.
+The main challenge of building a LMDB wrapper is to find a way to put transaction data into and get query data out of LMDB.
 As shown above, LMDB use a `MDB_val` struct to represents input/output data.
 All it contains is a data size and a pointer to the data.
 LMDBJava uses JNR and `Unsafe` or reflections to manipulate a `java.nio.ByteBuffer` to achieve this.
 Since we cannot use these in this project, we have to come up with a GraalVM specific solution.

-It turned out the code to do this is quite pleasant.
+It turned out the code to do this is quite easy to write.
 Instead of allocating the ByteBuffer in Java and presenting it to C, we manage the memory in C and presenting it as a ByteBuffer in Java, without all that `Unsafe` and reflection shenanigans.

 ```Java
 /**